Eldarrin/deepsea/README.md

 And special thanks to Clement Escoffier and Eric Zhao for the initial tutorials that pointed me this way.

 Thanks, Andy

+### Currently it is using Redis for Pub/sub, mongo for audit writes, mysql for reviewable data, infinispan for clustering.
+Also need to write tests for everything.

 ## Initial Layout
 ### Deepsea Insurance